mirshahreza/Zync/MsSql/Doc/ARTICLE_EN.md

 ### Getting Started with Zync

+Zync currently targets SQL Server (MsSql).
+All scripts, packages, tests, and helper tools live under the `MsSql/` folder in the repository.

 Ready to give it a try?
 It only takes a few minutes to get up and running.

 #### Step 1: Install the Zync Stored Procedure